There are two talent shortages defining enterprise technology hiring in 2026.

 Senior DevSecOps Engineer — £95,000–£130,000

-Financial services, defence-adjacent technology, and life sciences organisations are paying at the top of this band and above — driven by regulatory requirements that make the hire non-discretionary and by the specific compliance knowledge (DORA, GxP, ISO 27001, SOC 2) that practitioners in these sectors carry alongside their technical credentials.
+Financial services, defence-adjacent technology, and life sciences organisations pay at the top of this range and beyond.
+This is driven by regulatory requirements that make these roles essential rather than optional.
+It is also driven by compliance expertise such as DORA, GxP, ISO 27001, and SOC 2, combined with strong technical skills.

 DevSecOps Lead / Principal — £120,000–£155,000

-Principal and lead practitioners who combine deep technical expertise with the ability to set security engineering strategy, influence engineering culture at the organisational level, and communicate risk posture to executive and board audiences are a genuinely scarce profile.
-The role at this level is as much about leading change as it is about building tooling — and the communication, stakeholder management, and strategic planning capabilities required are not common in the practitioner population that has the technical depth.
+Principal and lead practitioners who combine deep technical expertise with the ability to set security engineering strategy are genuinely scarce.
+They must influence engineering culture at an organisational level and communicate risk to executive and board audiences.
+At this level, the role focuses as much on driving change as on building tooling.
+The communication, stakeholder management, and strategic planning skills required are uncommon among engineers with equivalent technical depth.

-Organisations building DevSecOps capability from scratch — which describes a significant proportion of the enterprise market in 2026 — are seeking this profile to lead the programme, and are finding it among the hardest hires in their technical hiring portfolio.
+Many organisations building DevSecOps capability from scratch, which represents a large share of the enterprise market in 2026, are actively seeking this profile to lead their programmes.
+It is also one of the hardest roles to hire for in their technical hiring portfolio.

 DevSecOps Architect — £140,000–£180,000